tannewt/wa-law.org/house/2021-22/README.md

 To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

-**Public Safety**
-Public Hearing
-* [ESB 5919](/bill/2021-22/sb/5919/) - Concerning the standard for law enforcement authority to detain or pursue persons.
-(REVISED FOR ENGROSSED: Concerning the definition of "physical force," "necessary," and "totality of the circumstances," and the standard for law enforcement authority to use physical force and providing the authority for a peace officer to engage in a vehicular pursuit when there is reasonable suspicion a person has violated the law and the officer follows appropriate safety standards.)
-(Remote testimony.) **630👍** **732👎** **2❓**

-Executive Session
-* [ESSB 5245](/bill/2021-22/sb/5245/) - Concerning the safety of crime victims. **6👍** **4👎** **0❓**
-* [SB 5612](/bill/2021-22/sb/5612/) - Ensuring domestic violence victims and survivors of victims have the opportunity to make a statement during sentencing for all domestic violence convictions. **18👍** **0👎** **0❓**
-* [ESSB 5628](/bill/2021-22/sb/5628/) - Concerning cyber harassment, addressing concerns in the case of Rynearson v.
-Ferguson, and adding a crime of cyberstalking.
-* [SB 5694](/bill/2021-22/sb/5694/) - Recognizing Indian tribes as among the governmental entities with which the department of corrections may enter into agreements on matters to include the housing of inmates convicted in tribal court. **9👍** **0👎** **0❓**
-* [2SSB 5695](/bill/2021-22/sb/5695/) - Concerning a body scanner pilot program at the department of corrections.
-* [SB 5927](/bill/2021-22/sb/5927/) - Concerning the safety and security of retail cannabis outlets. **19👍** **2👎** **3❓**

-See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.

-To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

 **Environment & Energy**
 Public Hearing
 * [SSB 5678](/bill/2021-22/sb/5678/) - Concerning energy transformation, nonemitting electric generation, and renewable resource project analysis and declaratory orders.
 (Remote testimony.)